IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_virtual_connection.html.markdown

 ## Attribute reference
-Review the output parameters that you can access after your resource are exported.
+In addition to all argument references list, you can access the following attribute references after your resource is created.

 - `created_at` - (String) The date and time resource created.
 - `id` - (String) The unique ID of the resource with combination of gateway / virtual_connection_id.